Landscape Lighting Design Tips

 That house.
 You’ve driven by it.
 You’ve walked past it.
 It’s warm and welcoming, safe and secure.
 At twilight it starts twinkling.
 And after dark, it’s the house that casts that beautifully warm year-round glow.
 Kind of like a neighborhood night light on par with the moon.
 With the right landscape lighting most any house can be that house.
 Whether you hire a landscape lighting pro or you do it yourself, well-designed landscape lighting is well worth the investment – both in the traffic-stopping curb appeal of your home and in the value of every moment you spend enjoying it.

-The Color of your Light Sets the Tone
+The Color of Your Light Sets the Tone

 Did you know that not all white light is created equal?
-Many of our integrated LED fixtures and LED retrofit lamps come in a variety of color temperatures – from warm white to pure white to cool white – that can enhance the colors in your home’s exterior and landscape.
+Many of our integrated LED fixtures and LED drop-in lamps come in a variety of color temperatures – from warm white to pure white to cool white – that can enhance the colors in your home’s exterior and landscape.
 Known as Kelvin (K) temperature, consider these suggestions for placement:

 Choose warm white for: